Anchorsify/Anchorsify.github.io/_pages/Mist.md

 **[ Armor ]** - You extend your bones to cover vital regions, forming broad, flexible plates.
 This gives you (RES)/5 Damage Reduction, and can be applied up to 5 times.

 **[ Blades ]** - Numerous spikes and blades of hardened bone protrude from your body in combat-useful ways, such as from your knees, extending past your hands, and so forth.
-This increases your damage bonus by 0.25 for Unarmed Taijutsu and weapons created by Dance of the Camellia, or 0.5 for clan jutsu (including Dance of the Clematis’ weapon), each time it’s applied.
+This increases your damage bonus by 0.25 for unarmed attacks and weapons created by Dance of the Camellia, or 0.5 for clan jutsu (including Dance of the Clematis’ weapon), each time it’s applied.
 This has no limit.

 **[ Osteogenesis ]** - The more a Kaguya fights, the easier it becomes for them to do so.
 Every application of this modification reduces the Chakra costs of clan jutsu by 2.
 You can apply this up to 5 times.

 **[ Realignment ]** - You can recover from any Wound, by investing a number of Skeletal Modifications equal to the Wound's severity: 1 for Minor, 2 for Major, 3 for Severe, 4 for Critical.
-This does mean that you can choose to immediately recover from any Minor wound you receive by spending the Skeletal Modification you gained from being Wounded on Realignment, but also means you can not "save up" Realignment Modifications for later use, and instead lower your Modifications from other categories (between Armor, Blades, Osteogenesis and Spurs) in order to use Realignment, of any combination.
+This does mean that you can choose to immediately recover from any Minor wound you receive by spending the Skeletal Modification you gained from being Wounded on Realignment.
+Recovering from Wounds above Minor requires you to spend Skeletal Modifications (from the other four types of Armor, Blades, Spurs, or Osteogenesis), which can be from any category, but must be from the same category.
+You can not 'save up' Realignment mods for later use.
 In the case of Gates, you can not recover from Wounds received by them until all Gates are closed, though you can recover from Wounds gained from other sources while they are open.

 **[ Spurs ]** - Small shards and lengthier spikes of bone gradually cover your body, protruding from beneath your skin and injuring anyone foolish enough to strike you.
-Anyone who attacks you in melee range takes (your RES)/5 damage if they hit.
+Anyone who attacks you in melee range takes (your RES)/5 damage if they hit, which can not wound.
 This damage is also dealt anytime someone uses a Grapple jutsu against you.
 You can apply this up to 5 times.

 ## Niou
 The Niou clan possesses one of the most coveted techniques in the shinobi world: invisibility.
 Despite that, they've avoided becoming famous.
 There are very few Niou; rather than trying to generate a reputation that would have shinobi around the world terrified of their prowess, they downplay and obfuscate their abilities.